josephakaro/Chatup/README.md

 <br>

-**Tesfa** is an ERP and CRM Web Application.
-It is developed to easy and track ministry activities in and outside Organizations.
+**Chatup** is an Messaging and CRM Web Application.
+It is developed to easy and track Conversation between friends and family.
 This project is built using Next.js.
 <br>

 ![Login screenshot](/images/login.png)